samuelanjorin/shopping-cart-service/README.md

 # turing-shopping-cart-service

-This is on one the services of Turing Eccomerce Microservices.
+This is the shopping-cart-service of Turing Eccomerce Microservices.

 # Deployed on Port http://Host:7003